sequenceiq/slider/src/site/md/manpage.md

 1. A user can create a cluster using a named image.

-1. A cluster can be stopped, saving its final state to its cluster state directory.
+1. A cluster can be frozen, saving its final state to its cluster state directory.
 All the HBase processes are shut down.

-1. A stopped cluster can be started -a new set of HBase processes are started on or near the servers where the earlier processes were previously running.
+1. A frozen cluster can be thawed -a new set of HBase processes are started on or near the servers where the earlier processes were previously running.

-1. A stopped cluster can be destroyed. simply by deleting the cluster state directory.
+1. A frozen cluster can be destroyed. simply by deleting the cluster state directory.

-1. A stopped cluster can be reimaged.
+1. A frozen cluster can be reimaged.
 This can update the cluster's HBase version and its configuration.
 When the cluster is started, the changes are picked up.

 1. Running clusters can be listed.